 Stained Glass Watercolours by Florence Elsie Matley Moore (1900 – 1985)

-Many of these watercolours – full size accurate copies of medieval stained glass windows – were created during the Second World War to assist the National Buildings Record with their attempts to record heritage sites at risk from enemy action.
+Many of the full size accurate copies of medieval stained glass windows that make up this small collection were created during the Second World War.
+Artist Elsie Matley Moore created them to support the work of the National Buildings Record, recording heritage sites at risk from enemy action.

 Stained Glass Watercolours Image Gallery